logzio/documentation/docs/shipping/AWS/aws-s3-bucket.md

 ![S3 fetcher and archive configuration screens](https://dytvr9ot2sszz.cloudfront.net/logz-docs/archive-and-restore/s3-fetcher-and-archive-config-external-id.png)

-Recreate your configuration with the values you copied in step 1, and copy the **External ID** (you'll paste it in AWS in the next step).
+Recreate your configuration with the values you copied in a previous step, and copy the **External ID** (you'll paste it in AWS in the next step).

 ###### Replace the external ID in your IAM role